Tarvin: Present day

 The Tarvin Neighbourhood Plan is currently being drafted, with informal consultation due to take place in 2018.
 Following this, a statutory consultation is required to take place before a Parish referendum.

 A Village Design Statement has also been produced, which looks to ensure that both buildings and landscape are in keeping with the existing character of the Village.

 St Andrew's Church is an Anglican, Grade I Listed parish church in the diocese of Chester located in the village.
 The current vicar is Revd Adam Lyndon David Friend.

 The Tarvin Community Woodland runs for about 1.5 km alongside the A51, and covers 13 acres, with a footpath and a bridleway.
 In 1997, the land was granted to Tarvin Parish Council as a public amenity by the Highways Agency, as it was at the time.
 This was the first example of using surplus Highways Agency land for the benefit of the community.
 The first trees were planted in 1997 to commemorate those who lost their lives from the village during the First and Second World Wars.
 In 2008, the Community Woodland Trust became a charitable trust.
-In 2017, the Community Wodland received a Green Flag Award, the mark of a quality park or green space, for the eighth consecutive year.
+In 2017, the Community Woodland received a Green Flag Award, the mark of a quality park or green space, for the eighth consecutive year.
 In 2015, the woodland was further extended, and in 2016 the Community Woodland Trust became a not-for-profit company limited by guarantee, taking ownership of both the freeholds from Cheshire West and Chester Council of the existing land, and Taylor Wimpey from the extended woodland.

 Tarvin Online is a community-run social media and website forum that provides the latest news and information in the Village.

 Transport

 Tarvin is near the junction of the A51, towards Nantwich and Tarporley, and the A54, towards Northwich and Manchester.
 These two main trunk roads bypass the village centre on either side.
 The northerly A54 bypass was constructed in 1933, and the southerly A51 bypass in 1984.

 The village is served by two bus services operated by Arriva.
-The 82 service connects Tarvin to Chester and Northwich, and the 84 service to Chester, Tarporley, and Crewe.
+The C82 service connects Tarvin to Chester and Northwich, and the C84 service to Chester, Tarporley, and Crewe.
 The nearest railway station is at Mouldsworth, with services to Chester and Manchester.